eoneill27/pe-projects/daily-journal.md

 ### Today's lesson - 186:148 - Exercises for Programmers with JavaScript (Work Day)

+adding id, name, type to input var newInput = document.createElement('input');
+newInput.id = "text";
+newInput.name = "";
+newInput.type = "";
+label.htmlFor = "";

+or -
+newLabel.setAttribute("for", "__");

+innerHTML property receives a string
+If you try to insert an object, you will get [object HTMLElement]

+"Type Error: splice is not a function"
+Occurs when the splice() method is called on a value that is not an array

+You can iterate over a Node list with forEach()

+for(let i = 0; i < myNodeList.length; i++) {
+	let item = myNodeList[i];
+}

+const list = document.querySelectorAll("input[type=checkbox");
+for(const checkbox of list) {
+	checkbox.checked = true;
+}

+#### Element.insertAdjacentHTML()
+parses the specified text as HTML or XML and inserts the resulting nodes into the DOM tree at a specified position insertAdjacentHTML(position, text)

+position must be one of the following:
+"beforebegin" - only valid if element is in DOM tree and has a parent "afterbegin" - just inside the element, before its first child "beforeend" - just inside the element, after its last child "afterend" - after the element.
+Only valid if the element is in the DOM tree and has a parent element

+*Don't use when inserting plain text - instead use Node.textContent or Element.insertAdjacentText()

+#### Form elements

+fieldset - used to group several controls as well as labels within a web form nested legend provides a caption for the fieldset

+``<fieldset disabled>`` - disables all controls within the fieldset - won't be submitted - not editable

+fieldset can be associated with a form without being inside a form ``<fieldset form="form-id" name="name of group">``

+can check which elements are associated with a form via JS using HTMLFormElement.elements

+output - container element into which a site or app can inject the results of a calculation or the outcome of a user action

+input types
+text
+number value= step=
+password placeholder=
+checkbox checked
+radio name=
+range min= max= step=
+``<select>
+		<option>	</option>
+  </select>`` - select menu

+#### Input event

+myCoolForm.addEventListener('input', function() {
+	output.innerHTML = range.value;
+})

+listening for change of value of input in general - on the whole form

+#### Change event

+myCoolForm.addEventListener('change', function() {
+	output.innerHTML = range.value;
+})

+only updates when you let go of the slider - and the value has officially changed

+#### Submit event

+$input.addEventListener('input', function(){
+	$outlet.innerHTML = '';
+});

+if user types again, output clears

+Hijacking the PHP form - they still work without JS - but you enhance them and make the user interaction more immediate by using JS
+Start by preventing the form from doing what it wants to do ('submit')

 ### To dos

 - [] practice interface tricks